Ace: A Rolex Explorer, Wimbledon, And The Maurice De Mauriac Lawn Tennis NATO Strap

 Unfortunately, Rolex has not (yet) made a special edition wristwatch for Wimbledon, nor has it ever taken the initiative to create a special strap, bracelet, or dial (I’d be the first in line to get one!).

-Zurich-based boutique brand Maurice de Mauriac has created just the right accessory for any Rolex (or any other brand) and all fans of great tennis and the famous tournament: a comfortable Wimbledon-themed NATO strap in three lug sizes.
+Zurich-based boutique brand Maurice de Mauriac has created just the right accessory for any Rolex (or any other brand) and all fans of great tennis and the famous tournament: a comfortable “Merry Old England”-inspired NATO strap in three lug sizes.

-The textile strap, which was co-designed by Seabra, touts the Wimbledon dark purple and green corporate colors, the All England Lawn Tennis and Croquet Club’s colors since 1909.
+The textile strap, which was co-designed by Seabra, touts dark purple and green hues, ancient English club/college colors.